 2. Dragon Tree (Dracaena draco)

 This tree is native to the Canary Islands and can grow up to 20 feet tall.
-Dragon Trees are known for their red, spiky leaves and their ability to tolerate low light conditions.
+Moreover, Dragon Trees are known for their red, spiky leaves and, additionally, their ability to tolerate low light conditions, making them an ideal choice for various indoor environments.

 3. Saguaro Cactus (Carnegiea gigantea)

 If you’re looking for a real challenge, try the Saguaro Cactus (Carnegiea gigantea).
-This cactus is native to the Sonoran Desert and can grow up to 50 feet tall.
-Saguaro cacti are known for their large size and their long, sharp spines.
+In fact, this cactus is native to the Sonoran Desert and, as a result, can grow up to 50 feet tall.
+Furthermore, Saguaro cacti are known for their impressive size and, of course, their long, sharp spines, making them a fascinating yet demanding addition to your collection.

 4. Christmas Cactus ( Schlumbergera truncata)